JuhaszPeter1337/WhoWantsToBeAMillionare/README.md

 ## Game Description

-Who Wants To Be A Millionare game in Python

 The goal is to correctly answer 15 consecutive questions, with each question having a higher prize value than the previous one, culminating in a grand prize of one million currency units.

 Choose from letters A, B, C or D to answer the question.